| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 Accurate measurements of the atmospheric carbon dioxide concentration have been made at Mauna Loa, Hawaii by the Scripps Institution of Oceanography, NOAA Earth System Research Laboratory and others since 1958.
 These measurements are graphically presented below.

-If the present trend continues the atmospheric carbon dioxide concentration measured at Mauna Loa, in the middle of the Pacific Ocean, will reach 550 ppmv, twice its historic level, before the year 2078.
+If the present trend continues the atmospheric carbon dioxide concentration measured at Mauna Loa, in the middle of the Pacific Ocean, will reach 560 ppmv, twice its historic level of 280 ppmv, before the year 2078.
 In major metropolitan areas, where there is ongoing local CO2 emission, the average CO2 concentration is well over 400 ppmv and is continuing to rise.

 Accumulation of excess carbon dioxide and other greenhouse gases in the Earth's atmosphere reduces the Earth's infrared emissivity.
-The reduction in infrared emissivity causes an increase in the atmospheric temperature over dry land, causes net heat absorption by the oceans and causes increased evaporation per unit area from irrigated crops.
+The reduction in infrared emissivity causes an increase in the atmospheric temperature over dry land, causes net heat absorption by the oceans, causes increased evaporation per unit area from irrigated farm land and causes melting of otherwise permanent ice.

-The problem of reduced agricultural output is further aggravated because the supply of fresh water for summer irrigation has diminished due to loss of mountain snowpacks and due to increased evaporation from open irrigation reservoirs.
+The problem of reduced agricultural output is further aggravated because the supply of fresh water for summer irrigation is diminished due to loss of mountain snowpacks and due to increased evaporation from open irrigation reservoirs.
 The resulting food shortage is further compounded by an increasing human population and by increasing use of agricultural products for biofuels as well as for food.
-Relatively few people in the industrialized countries realize that continuation of the present use of fossil fuels will result in world wide starvation.
+Relatively few people in the industrialized countries realize that reliance on liquid hydrocarbon fuels will soon lead to world wide starvation.

 Achieving the required world wide fossil carbon dioxide emission rate reductions will require abandonment of fossil carbon as a primary energy source and will require major human population reductions either by planned birth control, or by starvation, war and pestilence.